jbittu/conversational_bot/readme.md

 ##  Example Use

 ```
-User: Who is the CEO of OpenAI?
+User: Who is the CEO of Google?
-Bot: Sam Altman.
+Bot: Sundar Pichai.

 User: Where did he study?
 Bot: Stanford University.